NCPP/ocgis/doc/examples.rst

 Advanced Subsetting
 -------------------

-In this example, a U.S. state boundary shapefile will be used to subset and aggregate three climate datasets.
+In this example, a U.S. state boundary shapefile will be used to subset and aggregate three example climate datasets.
 The aggregation will occur on a per-geometry + dataset basis.
 Hence, we will end up with daily aggregated "statewide" temperatures for the three climate variables.
-We also want to clip the climate data cells to the boundary of the selection geometry to take advantage of area-weighting and avoid data duplication.
+We also want to clip the climate data cells to the boundary of the selection geometry to take advantage of area-weighting and avoid repeated grid cells.

-.. note:: With no output directory specified, data is written to the current working directory.

 .. literalinclude:: sphinx_examples/advanced_subset.py